Improving Email Deliverability: The Role of DNS Records Explained

 CNAME Records

-CNAME records are especially useful for pointing subdomains to other domains, simplifying domain management.
+CNAME records are also commonly used for pointing subdomains to other domains, such as pointing "webmail.yourbusiness.com" to the

 TXT Records